-Today we are thrilled to kick-off our series of inspiring money stories with our first interview.
-Many of you may be familiar with our interviewee, but we’re confident you will learn some new things about her today.
+Today we are happy to kick-off our series of inspiring money stories with our first interview.
+Many of you may be familiar with our interviewee.
+But we’re confident you will learn some new things about her today.
 And take away some great advice too!

 If you’d like to be considered for an interview or to share your story, send us a note.